Lyra McKee was murdered in Belfast on the 18th April 2019

-Lyra McKee is a journalist from Belfast.
-An impressive and passionate speakers she is also an editor at Silicon Valley-based media news site, Mediagazer, and has written for The Atlantic, BuzzFeed News, and many others.
+Lyra McKee was a journalist from Belfast.
+An impressive and passionate speakers she was also an editor at Silicon Valley-based media news site, Mediagazer, and had written for The Atlantic, BuzzFeed News, and many others.

 Read more about Lyra McKee

-Lyra McKee is a journalist from Belfast, Northern Ireland.
-From dropping out of university aged 19 to being named one of Forbes 30 under 30 in media in Europe, she’s had a varied career.
-For the last six years, she has worked as an editor at Mediagazer, a Silicon Valley-based news site covering the media industry and read by everyone from academics to New York Times and Washington Post reporters.
+Lyra McKee was an incredibly talented journalist from Belfast, Northern Ireland.
+From dropping out of university aged 19 to being named one of Forbes 30 under 30 in media in Europe, she had, in her short life, a varied career.
+For the last six years, she had worked as an editor at Mediagazer, a Silicon Valley-based news site covering the media industry and read by everyone from academics to New York Times and Washington Post reporters.

-Yet she is perhaps best known for her writing, from her moving story on Northern Ireland’s suicide crisis in the wake of its 30-year conflict, Suicide of the Ceasefire Babies, to her profile of amateur cold case detectives trying to solve the murder of their loved ones.
-She’s been published in The Atlantic, BuzzFeed News, Mosaic Science, and many other publications.
-She’s just finished her first book, about the murder of a NI Politician was due to be published in May 2019.
+Yet she was perhaps best known for her writing, from her moving story on Northern Ireland’s suicide crisis in the wake of its 30-year conflict, Suicide of the Ceasefire Babies, to her profile of amateur cold case detectives trying to solve the murder of their loved ones.
+Published in The Atlantic, BuzzFeed News, Mosaic Science, and many other publications.
+Her first book 'Angels with Blue Faces' was about the murder of a NI Politician was due to be published in May 2019.
 She had also signed a two book deal with Faber & Faber and her first novel The Lost Boys, which sadly was still to be completed, was due to be published in 2020.